 It was warm and sunny in Budapest.
 First thing on our list was to grab a late lunch and cold drink at Anna Cafe Budapest.
 Then it was shopping, strolling along the river and taking an evening cruise on the Danube River.

 I'm not a big fan of hop-on-hop-off tour buses.
 The last time I hopped on one was in Buenos Aires in 2013.
-Here are some of the sights we saw:
+Here are some of the sights we saw on the hop-on-hop-off bus:

 Read 9 Cafes in Europe for more information on New York Cafe.